Taking action about harassment

 Contact the police if you think you are in danger

 If you’re being harassed and you feel you're in danger you should contact the police.
 You can contact them directly on the Police Scotland website or contact your local community team.
 There is a specific form available for reporting stalking.

 Harassment because of who you are

 You may think that you are being harassed and discriminated against because of, for example, a disability, your race, religion, transgender identity or sexual orientation.
 You can report the harassment to the police as a hate incident or crime.
 This is against the law under the Equality Act 2010.
 The police encourage third party reporting of any hate incidents that take place in the community.
 You can report the incidents or read more on the Police Scotland website.

 If this type of discrimination happens at work there are a number of ways to challenge it if you can prove it is discrimination.
-More about Discrimination at work.
+Find out more about discrimination at work.

 Take action to protect yourself from harassment